cysouw/diathesis/text/c02_structure.md

 b.
 Ich fürchte mich vor den Tod.
 :::

 In Chapter [-@sec:preverbs] I will turn to preverbs, i.e. verbal prefixes that in German grammar are known as *Verbpräfixe* and *Verbpartikeln*.
 Grammatically, these are different kinds of prefixes, but from the perspective of diathesis they appear to function rather similar.
 The most widespread diathesis marked by such preverbs is an applicative, like with *be-* in [@next].
 Because of the bound morphological structure, these diathesis show a strong tendency to grammaticalise into a large variety of different kinds of diatheses.
-A central generalisation of the diatheses discussed in this chapter is that the resulting sentence structures after diathesis are mostly transitive (esp. nominative + accusative).
+A central generalisation of the diatheses discussed in this chapter is that the resulting sentence structures after diathesis are mostly transitive (esp. nominative+accusative).

 ::: ex
 a.
 Ich steige auf den Berg.